easternfum/Libft/README.md

 # Libft
-Recreate some functions from standard C library and for future projects.
+Recreate some useful functions from standard C library and for future projects.

 GET_NEXTT_LINE function included.